IsaacLeong/ScreenTranslator.py/README.md

 <li> - OCR not optimised for multiple variants (i.e. high-noise, hand-writing, skewed, etc.)

 ## Future Considerations:
-Using NLTK to improve translations accuracy
+<p>Using NLTK to improve translations accuracy
-Google Vision to handle OCR
+<p>Google Vision to handle OCR
-Lanugage detection open reading
+<p>Lanugage detection open reading
-Improve the display as an overlay instead of Multithread application to run smoother
+<p>Improve the display as an overlay instead of
+<p>Multithread application to run smoother